 Yup.
 The RIF in the Vanguard retirement portfolio ETF ticker stands for Retirement Income Fund.
-It’s a new retirement one ticket portfolio – ticker VRIF.
-It’s a diversified fund of funds designed to deliver a consistent 4% income stream.
+It’s a newer retirement one ticket portfolio – ticker VRIF.
+Launched in 2020, it’s a diversified fund of funds designed to deliver a consistent 4% income stream.
 The one ticket asset allocation portfolios are certainly game changers.
 Will VRIF change the game for the better for retirees as well?
-The Vanguard VRIF asset allocation ETF has been an early hit with retirees.
+The Vanguard VRIF asset allocation ETF has was an early hit with retirees.
+But the uptake has been modest.

-If you’re new to the one ticket world you might have a read of my latest one ticket review for the TD One-Click Portfolios.
+Soon after VRIF was lauched I wrote on the TD One-Click Portfolios.
 It’s investing in its simplest and perhaps most effective form.
-You enter a four-letter ticker symbol and you buy yourself a diversified ETF portfolio.
+You enter a four-letter ticker symbol and you buy yourself a diversified global ETF portfolio that is managed for you.

 One ticket ETFs for retirement